-According to YouTube, if you upload content on YouTube that uses another party's trademarks in a way that is likely to cause confusion, your videos can be blocked and your channel suspended.
+According to YouTube, if you upload content on YouTube that uses another party’s trademarks in a way that is likely to confuse, your videos can be blocked and your channel suspended.

-So while it's important to register your own trademark, it's equally as important to not use someone else's trademark in a way that is likely to cause confusion so your videos won't be blocked and your channel suspended by YouTube.
+So, while it’s important to register your trademark, it’s equally as important to not use someone else’s trademark in a way that is likely to confuse so your videos won’t be blocked and your channel suspended by YouTube.